 In August 2020, the FASB issued ASU No. 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity ("ASU 2020-06").
 The standard eliminates the beneficial conversion and cash conversion accounting models for convertible instruments.
 It also amends the accounting for certain contracts in an entity's own equity that are currently accounted for as derivatives because of specific settlement provisions.
 In addition, the standard modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted EPS computation.
-The amendments in ASU 2020-06 are effective for the Company as defined by the SEC for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
-Early adoption is permitted, but not earlier than fiscal years beginning after December 15, 2020.
-The Company does not expect the adoption of ASU 2020-06 to have a material impact on its condensed consolidated financial statements and related disclosures.
+The amendments in ASU 2020-06 are effective for the Company for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
+Early adoption is permitted.
+The adoption of ASU 2020-06 on January 1, 2024 did not have a material impact on the Company's condensed consolidated financial statements and related disclosures.